adamcheairs/cropclassifier/README.md

 The CropClassifier project is licensed under the [MIT License](LICENSE).

-Feel free to contribute to the project by submitting issues or pull requests.
-Your contributions are greatly appreciated!
+Feel free to contribute to the project by submitting issues or pull requests!

 ## Acknowledgments

-Thank you to [spMohnaty](https://github.com/spMohanty/PlantVillage-Dataset/tree/master/raw/color), a GitHub user, for generously providing the open-source dataset of plant leaves.
-Their extensive collection of healthy and diseased plant leaf images served as the foundation for my project.
+Thank you to [spMohnaty](https://github.com/spMohanty/PlantVillage-Dataset/tree/master/raw/color) for the open-source dataset of plant leaves.

 Thank you to the open-source community and the developers of TensorFlow, NumPy, and other libraries used in this project.